microsoft/Web-Dev-For-Beginners/README.md

 - assignment
 - post-lesson quiz

-> **A note about quizzes**: All quizzes are contained [in this app](https://ashy-river-0debb7803.1.azurestaticapps.net/), for 48 total quizzes of three questions each.
-They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
+> **A note about quizzes** All quizzes are contained [in this app](https://ashy-river-0debb7803.1.azurestaticapps.net/), for 48 total quizzes of three questions each.
+They are linked from within the lessons, but the quiz app can be run locally; follow the instructions in the quiz-app folder.
 They are gradually being localized.

 ## Lessons